-Nothing Sacred is arguably one of the most provocative of the 1930s screwball comedies, largely due to the way it foregrounds physical comedy.
-I describe the film as a screwball-slapstick hybrid, since it combines both the physicality of the silent era and the zany, fast-paced banter typical of classical Hollywood comedies (click here for a plot summary).
-The significance of physical comedy in Nothing Sacred is informed by both the material reality of the Production Code, and the history of Carole Lombard’s comedic star persona.
-Nothing Sacred‘s production history bring into focus the limits of physical comedy in Code-era Hollywood, and since its release, the film has continued to engender a critical debate about the intersection of gender, comedy, and Hollywood stardom.
+Nothing Sacred is arguably the most audacious screwball film of the 1930s.
+I’ve described previously it as a screwball-slapstick hybrid, combining the full-bodied physicality of the silent era with the madcap sparring typical of classical Hollywood (click here for a plot summary).
+The significance of Nothing Sacred‘s physical comedy is two-fold, informed by the material reality of the Production Code, as well as the weight of Carole Lombard’s star persona.
+Nothing Sacred‘s production history illustrates how Hollywood grappled with physical comedy in the 1930s, and the ideological constrictions imposed upon the “unruly” female body.

 Viewing the PCA and its key players as bogeymen is simplistic, and ignores the fraught socio-political climate of the studio era.
 Understanding the history of the Code and why it was created in the first place helps inform our understanding of the specific provisions, and the language in the PCA’s correspondence with filmmakers.
 For example, under the Code’s “sex” provisions, scenes depicting explicit sexual passion were prohibited.
 Sex could not be represented graphically, and only abstractly if it was “essential to the plot” of a film.
 Even then, sex had to be portrayed in such a way as to “not stimulate the lower or base elements.”

-As I discussed in a previous post, to circumvent the Code, classical Hollywood era films conveyed sexual tension through abstraction, and filmmakers often relied on innuendo and double-entendres to work around the Code’s guidelines.
-In Nothing Sacred, physicality illuminates the contours of Hazel and Wally’s complicated relationship, and through physical expression comes a manifestation of their repressed sexual feelings.
+As I discussed in a previous post, to work around the Code, classical Hollywood era films conveyed sexual tension through abstraction, and filmmakers often relied on innuendo and double-entendres to work around the Code’s guidelines.
+In Nothing Sacred, physicality illuminates the contours of Hazel and Wally’s complicated relationship, and through roughhousing comes a manifestation of their repressed sexual feelings.
 In that same post, I pointed to the film’s climax, in which Hazel and Wally are faced with the prospect of having her lie exposed.
-Wally’s boss, Oliver Stone, has invited renowned European doctors to New York to examine Hazel, and they are minutes away from her hotel room.
+Wally’s boss, Oliver Stone, has invited renowned European doctors to New York to examine Hazel.
 The scene begins with Hazel lying in bed with a hangover, stewing in the guilt of her deceit.
-Wally arrives to inform her of the doctors’ impending visit, and tells her, “We gotta raise your pulse to 160, quick!
+Wally arrives and tells her they are minutes away from her hotel room.
+He says, “We gotta raise your pulse to 160, quick!
 We gotta have you gasping, panting and covered with a cold sweat inside of five minutes.”

-He pulls her limp body out of bed, kicks her butt, and encourages her to punch him.
-As she does, Hazel’s adrenaline rises, and she screams “I just hate you!
+He pulls her limp body out of bed, kicks her butt, and baits her to punch him.
+As she rises from her comatose state, Hazel’s adrenaline kicks in.
+She screams, “I just hate you!
 Let me hit you just once!”
 The physical barrage is too much for Hazel and she slinks to the floor.
 Wally holds her by her robe collar, pulls her to her feet, and tells her that he’s going to knock her out.
-Hazel relies deliriously, “what do you mean come to?…what are you going to do?”
+Hazel replies deliriously, “what do you mean come to?…what are you going to do?”
 In a long shot, we see Wally take a step backwards from Hazel and punch her chin.
-Immediately after contact, the film cuts to a close-up of Hazel’s face as she mumbles something inaudible.
-It cuts again to the same long shot, and we see Hazel standing motionless, as if her body doesn’t know how to react to the blow it has just received.
+Immediately after contact, the film cuts to a close-up of Hazel’s face as she mumbles incoherently under her breath.
+It cuts back to the same long shot, and we see Hazel standing motionless, as if her body doesn’t know how to react to the blow it has just received.
 Wally pokes her chest delicately, and Hazel falls backwards onto the hotel bed, knocked out cold.
 The play-fighting is an obvious allusion to sex, and although the scene adheres to the Code technically, the sexual subtext is undeniable.
 Put another way, this scene is not sexy, but it is all about sex.

 Wally and Hazel’s roughhousing was the cause of some consternation for the PCA, particularly because of the intertwined violent and sexual undertones.
 Take, for example, this excerpt from a June 8, 1937 letter from PCA head, Joseph Breen, to producer, David O. Selznick:

-As the note for page 107 makes clear, the PCA was concerned that the play-fighting might be misconstrued by some censor boards as legitimate violence against Hazel, and that Wally (and, by extension, Fredric March) would be seen as an unsympathetic lead.
+The note for page 107 indicates that the PCA was concerned that the play-fighting might be misconstrued by some censor boards as legitimate violence against Hazel, and that Wally (and, by extension, Fredric March) would be perceived as an unsympathetic lead.
 Similar comments about the play-fight can found throughout the film’s PCA file, which suggests that David O. Selznick, director William Wellman, and screenwriter Ben Hecht were hesitant to alter the scene.
-In one of the final letters from Joseph Breen to Selznick prior to the film’s PCA certification, Breen explains that he would reluctantly approve the film because of the shot of Wally kicking Hazel’s butt.
-He goes on to explain that he is granting the film a PCA seal only because “deleting the shot” would cause “great difficulty” (see below).
-In short, the scene wouldn’t make sense structurally without the shot, and re-shooting it entirely would be too costly.
+In one of the final letters from Breen to Selznick prior to the film’s PCA certification, Breen explains that he would reluctantly approve the film because of the shot of Wally kicking Hazel’s butt.
+He goes on to explain that he is issuing a PCA seal simply because “deleting the shot” would cause “great difficulty” (see below).
+In short, without the shot the scene wouldn’t make sense structurally, but re-shooting it would be too costly.

-As I mentioned earlier, the PCA censorship process was often tense, but their mandate was to eliminate problematic content from Hollywood films before they were distributed nationally (and internationally).
-In that light, we can view Breen’s cautious certification as a warning to Selznick that he was taking a risk with the scene as-is, and that his film might be altered beyond the PCA’s control.
-Despite the PCA’s warning and the potential for controversy, Selznick and Wellman obviously saw the bankability of Wally and Hazel’s play-fight, and made it the focal point of the film’s publicity campaign for its November 1937 release.
-The poster art mimics a boxing match notice, with and “see the big fight!” in bold capital letters.
-Likewise, the Nothing Sacred press book (which was distributed to exhibitors across the country) suggested several wacky promotional tie-ins that centered around that single play-fight scene, including encouraging theaters to set up a punching bag with Lombard’s and March’s pictures on them, and a cartoon advertisement that compares the fight to a Jack Dempsey-Jess Willard boxing match.
+The PCA censorship process was often tense, but their mandate was to eliminate problematic content from Hollywood films before they were distributed nationally (and internationally).
+We can therefore contextualize Breen’s cautious certification as a warning to Selznick: he was taking a risk with the scene as-is, and his film might be altered beyond the PCA’s control.
+Selznick and Wellman obviously saw the bankability of Wally and Hazel’s play-fight, and ignored. the PCA’s warming.
+In fact, they made physicality the center point of the film’s extensive publicity campaign leading up to its November 1937 release.
+The poster art alludes to a boxing match notice, with Lombard and March in sparring poses and “see the big fight!” in bold capital letters.
+Likewise, the Nothing Sacred press book (which was distributed to exhibitors across the country) suggested several wacky promotional tie-ins that centered on the roughhousing scene.
+SIP even encouraged theaters to set up punching bags with Lombard’s and March’s pictures on them.
+They also distributed cartoon advertisements that compare the Flagg-Cook fight to a Jack Dempsey-Jess Willard boxing match.

 A promotional suggestion for theater owners from the Nothing Sacred press book.